Our direct injection fuel injector cleaning includes before and after results and comes with a written report.

 - We can determine flow rate at lower pressure by applying math.

 - We can determine and develop a good understanding of spray pattern and atomization at lower pressures

-Direct injector manufacturers usually will supply test pressure in MPa (Mega Pascal) and the the flow rate in g/s (Grams per second)
+Direct injection fuel injector manufacturers usually will supply test pressure in MPa (Megapascal) and the flow rate in g/s (Grams per second)

 1 MPa = 10 Bar = 145.0377 psi